Noncommutative maximal ergodic inequalities for amenable groups: The difference operator

+As in the previous section, we continue to work with an admissible filtered F\o lner sequence and keep the same notation.
+In this section, we establish boundedness properties for the difference operator

-where $\mathbb{D}_{n}=\mathbb{A}_{n}-\Eb_{n}$ and $(\e_{n})_{n\geq0}$ is a sequence of independent Rademacher variables.
-By the Khinchin inequality, this corresponds to estimating the norm of the square function associated to the sequence $(\mathbb{D}_{n}(f))_{n\geq0}$.
-We divide the work into two subsections: in the first, we show local estimates \textit{i.e.} estimates for individual $\mathbb{D}_{n}$ which boil down to simple geometric considerations.
-In the second, we prove our main theorem on the weak $(1,1)$ boundedness of $\mathbb D$ by combining local estimates and the noncommutative Calderón-Zygmund decomposition.
-The reader will find that at this point, most of the technical work has already been done and we simply need to glue the (many) pieces back together.
+where $\mathbb{D}_{n}=\mathbb{A}_{n}-\Eb_{n}$ and $(\e_{n})_{n\in I}$ is a sequence of independent Rademacher variables.
+Our analysis is divided into two subsections.
+In the first subsection, we derive local estimates, \textit{i.e.}, estimates for $\mathbb{D}_{n}$ with $n$ fixed.
+These estimates are primarily based on geometric considerations.
+In the second, we prove our main theorem on the weak $(1,1)$ boundedness of $\mathbb D$ by combining local estimates with the noncommutative Calderón-Zygmund decomposition introduced earlier.

+At its core, our argument is inspired by the approach in \cite{HX21,Xu21}, while we adopt a group-theoretic framework that abstracts away from the Euclidean metric structure.
+We emphasize the separation between geometric observations and Calderón-Zygmund techniques, and translate the necessary components to make the argument applicable to filtered Følner sequences.
+Notably, Lemma \ref{lem:wellfilteredL1} is introduced to compensate for the fact that not every atom may be admissible.